alphagov/govuk-rfcs/rfc-026-12-factor-rails-apps.md

 A twelve-factor app should "Explicitly declare and isolate dependencies" ([http://12factor.net/dependencies](http://12factor.net/dependencies)).
 Rails apps mostly have this covered through the use of Bundler and Gemfiles.

 One area that's not so well covered is any non-gem dependencies provided by the&nbsp;OS.
 This includes things like external programs (imagemagick, tika etc...), and&nbsp;any libraries required by gems with native extensions (eg libxml), and the&nbsp;compilers necessary to build them.
+This also includes the ruby interpreter itself (currently specified by the .ruby-version file, but provided by the OS).
 There's no obvious way to resolve this with&nbsp;our current infrastructure, we therefore recommend that a decision on how to&nbsp;resolve this is deferred until we migrate to a containerised setup.

 ## Separate the build and release stages